maximus009/BeginnerPythonProjectGame/README.md

 or ```sudo apt-get install python3```

-You will also need to install PyGame: http://pygame.org/download.shtml
+You will also need to install PyGame for 3.2: http://pygame.org/download.shtml

 For now all sprites/images will need to be .bmp files to avoid errors due to lack of libraries or whatnot.
 I suggest just opening